Provide First Aid

-The Provide First Aid course is the minimum requirement for workplace first aid compliance.
-This course provides you with the skills and knowledge required to provide first aid response, life support, management of casualty(s), the incident and other First Aider’s until emergency qualified help arrives at the scene of the accident.
+Australia Wide First Aid’s Provide First Aid course is the minimum requirement for workplace first aid compliance.
+This course provides you with the skills and knowledge required to provide first aid response, life support, management of casualty(s), the incident and other First Aiders until emergency qualified help arrives at the scene of the accident.

-A list of topics and skills covered in our comprehensive course is as below:
+A list of topics and skills covered in Australia Wide First Aid’s comprehensive course is as below:

 - The basic ethics and theory involved in first aid practice.

 - The measures need to be taken to effectively deal with issues concerning major or minor injury and illness.

 - The most important management steps needs to be undertaken when dealing with potentially critical health conditions.

 - Basic Health and safety knowledge is required when dealing with the condition of first aid situations.